Sega AM1: History

 During mid-2004, Sammy bought a controlling share in Sega at a cost of $1.1 billion, creating the new company Sega Sammy Holdings, an entertainment conglomerate.
 Prior to the acquisition by Sammy, Sega began the process of re-integrating its subsidiaries into the main company, which was completed by October 2004.
 Sega Wow's 215 employees were split across consumer and arcade development after the integration back into Sega.

 The AM1 division has continued within Sega since the re-integration of Sega Wow.
 Further development since 2004 has included smartphone games, such as Chain Chronicle.
-Some of AM1's arcade developments since 2004 include Maimai, Initial D Arcade Stage 8 Infinity, Puyopuyo!!
-Quest Arcade, Fist of the North Star: Battle Medal, and Starhorse III, as well as Sangokushi Taisen, a digital collectible card and trading card game.
-AM1 is said to be the broadest division of Sega covering arcade video games, smartphone apps, games for kids, medal games, and simulators.
+Some of AM1's arcade developments since 2004 include video games Maimai, Initial D Arcade Stage 8 Infinity and Puyopuyo!!
+Quest Arcade, medal games Fist of the North Star: Battle Medal, and Starhorse III, as well as Sangokushi Taisen, a digital collectible card and trading card game.
+In 2013, it was said to be the broadest division of Sega covering arcade video games, smartphone apps, games for kids, medal games, and simulators, or unique products such as the Sega Toylet.
+During the late 2000s and mid to late 2010s, Yasuhiro Nishiyama was the head of AM1, producing aforementioned games.
+He joined the company in 1997 and was involved with the hardware of the Dreamcast, and after almost three decades left Sega in 2024 to establish the company Sugorocks to pursue Web3, AI and Blockchain endeavours.

 Overworks

 Overworks was a development division of Sega, originally founded as CS Research and Development #2.
 It was led by Noriyoshi Ohba, who was initially hired to Sega's CS2 department as a planner and worked on titles such as Wonder Boy in Monster Land and Clockwork Knight.
-Rieko Kodama was a developer on the team, which was formed of developers who had previously worked on series such as Shinobi, Streets of Rage, Phantasy Star, and Alex Kidd.
-CS2 R&D had a hand in the development of Sega Saturn games, including Sakura Wars, Deep Fear, and J-League Pro Soccer.
+Rieko Kodama was a developer on the team, which was formed of developers who had previously worked on series such as Shinobi, Streets of Rage, Phantasy Star and Alex Kidd.
+CS2 R&D had a hand in the development of Sega Saturn games, including Sakura Wars, Deep Fear and J-League Pro Soccer.
 The team would later be known as R&D #7 or AM7.
 Upon the transition of the studios that led to the formation of Overworks from AM7, Ohba chose the name "Overworks" as a simplification of "Over Quality Works".
 Games released for the Dreamcast as Overworks include Skies of Arcadia, Sakura Wars 3: Is Paris Burning?, and GuruGuru Onsen.
 They also released a game for arcades called Dragon Treasure.
 After the discontinuation of the Dreamcast, Overworks continued to work on Sakura Wars 4: Fall in Love, Maidens and a sequel to Shinobi, before being consolidated into Wow Entertainment.
 After serving as vice president of Sega Wow, Ohba departed Sega in 2004 to join Interchannel.
 The CS2 designation would later be given to Sonic Team by 2010.
+The developers of the games Guru Guru Onsen and Dragon Treasure, went on to develop Sangokushi Taisen at AM1.
+Meanwhile, members of the Skies of Arcadia team went on to be involved in Valkyria Chronicles and 7th Dragon.